RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 - if the symbol is spelled 'WHILE' or 'UNTIL' it is a keyword wherever a VAR_SYMBOL would be part of an expression within a do_specification,

-- if the symbol is spelled 'TO' , 'BY’, or 'FOR' it is a keyword wherever a VAR_SYMBOL would be part of an expression within a do_rep;
+- if the symbol is spelled 'TO' , 'BY', or 'FOR' it is a keyword wherever a VAR_SYMBOL would be part of an expression within a do_rep;

 - if the symbol is spelled 'WITH' it is a keyword wherever a VAR_SYMBOL would be part of a